ncd-io/V3-Firmware-Update-/Custom/V21/readme.md

-power can set over FLY
+power can be set over FLY